docpad-archive/documentation/FAQ.md

     ignored: true

+### How do I re-render a document on each request?
+E.g. dynamic documents.

+Add the following to your document's meta data

+    dynamic: true

 ### How do I disable certain plugins?

 Inside your website's `package.json` file, you can add a `"docpad": {}` property - it may already be there.
 Inside that property, add `"enabledPlugins": {}` and inside that, add the name of the plugin you want to disable followed by `false` - e.g. if we wanted to disable the `eco` plugin we would have: